Indonesian fires worsen, Singapore smog sets record

 The cost of the current haze for Singapore could be hundreds of millions of dollars, brokerage CLSA said in a report.

-It said that in 2006, when the pollution index reached 150, it was estimated the haze cost $50 million and in 1997 it was $300 million.
+It said that in 2006, when the pollution index reached 150, it was estimated the haze cost $50 million (32.2 million pounds) and in 1997 it was $300 million.
 CLSA said the 1997 and 2006 figures seemed low when considering the direct and indirect cost of prolonged haze.

+Playgrounds emptied as parents kept children inside.
+But workers in Singapore could still be seen toiling at some construction sites.

 "Even as our government rails against the corporate interests in Sumatra who are willing to sacrifice human health for profits, the Ministry of Manpower still isn't practicing what they preach by allowing construction companies in Singapore to make their workers slog through the smog," the Online Citizen, a socio-political website, said in a commentary.

+"Fantasising about greener pastures or fresh air by the beach?
+Turn your dream into reality by jetting off with this week's Friday Fare Frenzy!," JetStar said.

+However, some companies have taken their advertisements a bit too far.
+McDonald's, the fast-food-chain, apologised for making a haze-related pun in one promotion - "Today's Peak Sauce Index is looking deliciously high".

-(Additional reporting by Aubrey Belford and Heru Aspirhanto in Jakarta, Eveline Danubrata, Anshuman Daga, John O'Callaghan and Kevin Lim in Singapore, Stuart Grudgings in Kuala Lumpur and Lavinia Mo in Hong Kong; Writing by Randy Fabi.)
+(Additional reporting by Heru Aspirhanto in Jakarta, Eveline Danubrata, Anshuman Daga, John O'Callaghan and Kevin Lim in Singapore, and Stuart Grudgings in Kuala Lumpur; Writing by Randy Fabi.
+Editing by Jason Szep and Ron Popeski)